 The internal storage capacity of a Chromebook is limited.
 However, students do have access to a google drive account which can store any and all of their documents, pictures, movies, presentations and more.

 Accidents can happen, and the USD 413 school district is aware of this.
-Damage to Chromebooks such as cracked screens, broken keyboards or damaged cases are to be reported to the Technology Department through our webform and turned in to the teacher.
+Damage to Chromebooks such as cracked screens, broken keyboards or damaged cases are to be reported to the building principal.
 USD 413's technology staff will repair and/or replace a student’s Chromebook with the authorization of the student's school administrator.
 If the student's Chromebook is being repaired, they will be loaned a Chromebook until the repairs are complete.